EleanorBurgess0940/tracking_tv/README.md

 TV Track allows users to cut through the clutter found on most streaming services.
 The home page provides a list of popular shows and a simple search interface.

-Each TV show card includes an "info" button that takes users to a page dedicated to the selected show.
-Users can then save a show from its dedicated page to their watchlist, provided they have created an account and are logged in.
+Each show card includes an "info" button that takes users to a page dedicated to the selected show.
+Users can save a show from its dedicated page to their watchlist, provided they have created an account and are logged in.

 ## Installation